 Here's an easy bearnaise sauce recipe that doesn't require a double boiler or reducing the liquid.
 It's a variation of my easy hollandaise sauce (which I'll post later).
-It's fabulous with steak.
+It's my favorite sauce!
+It's a buttery, tarragon sauce that's fabulous with steak.
 I love eating at French bistros.
 One of my favorites is the Steak Frites (steak and fries) to say French fries would be redundant.
 It's always served with bearnaise sauce.
 Now you can have a little French bistro at home.
 Bon Appetit!

 Easy Bearnaise Sauce

 1 stick butter, cut up

 1 T lemon juice

 1 T tarragon vinegar (or white wine vinegar)